-We conclude that the Minister may not have been appraised of the full facts and that the outcome of his determinations in relation to EIS requirements, for the license T12/410A and T12/410B by Thierry Gillardeau and Mr. Desmond Moore, Braade Strand-Gweedore Bay, Co.
+We conclude that the Minister may not have been appraised of the full facts and that the outcome of his determinations in relation to EIS requirements, for the license by Mr. Brendan Boyle (T12/461) in Braade Strand, Gweedore Bay, Co.
 Donegal, are not based on a full and accurate assessments with regard to:

-- a) the nature and scale of the proposed aquaculture activity, (oysters in bags and trestles on 2 sites covering 17.40ha) relative to the body of coastal water in which it is located - b) the limited magnitude and extent of the direct impacts arising from the proposed aquaculture activity due to the cumulative effect of approving of this license and the three other licenses on the nature, scale and expansion of proposed aquaculture activity in Braade Strand - Gweedore Bay.
+- a) the nature and scale of the proposed aquaculture activity, (oysters in bags and trestles on large site covering 16.07ha) relative to the body of coastal water in which it is located - the limited magnitude and extent of the direct impacts arising from the proposed aquaculture activity.